heavyai/heavydb/docs/source/execution/hash_joins.rst

 In some cases the Keys section can be omitted from the hash join buffer giving perfect hashing, where integer keys are directly mapped to locations in the other sections.

-OmniSciDB automatically selects from one of three C++ classes when building a hash join buffer:
+HeavyDB automatically selects from one of three C++ classes when building a hash join buffer:

 ============================ ============================= ========================
 C++ Class Name               Layouts                       Selected For